 Our Verdict

-Lucy Pet Products dry cat food receives the Cat Food Advisor rating, 3 stars
+Lucy Pet Products dry product range is made of two recipes which all receive the Cat Food Advisor rating, 3 stars

 This food does include animal protein, although protein levels are average.
 Plant-based proteins are included which needs to be considered when evaluating each recipe.
 Vitamins and minerals have been added which is a positive.
 However, more than one controversial ingredient has been used in one of the recipes.